-Samsung shows interest in Apple's deal with HTC
+Samsung shows interest in Apple's deal with HTC37

 Samsung has asked the court to make a ruling on whether it can obtain a copy of the document by November 27th.
 There is some speculation that Samsung and Apple will eventually reach a settlement of their own.
 A judge has just allowed both tech giants to add each other's newest flagship smartphones to their second patent battle in San Jose while a post-trial hearing is scheduled for December 6th on issues pertaining to the first trial.
 Samsung seeks a new trial while Apple wants a permanent injunction placed on eight Samsung models.